hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0000
 I realized something tonight, that I had not checked the fuse for the sailing instruments.
 After the big wave hit, I'd just assumed the wind meter had died, but it HASN'T!
 The fuse blew out!
 I switched the fuse (same rating) with the one from the steaming light, and it WORKS!
 WOW.
 That, is AWESOME!
 I turned the switch on and heard the familiar beeping as it sprang back to life!
 Though, we don't really need it?
 We've been sailing without it for nearly 3 weeks now.
 It's definitely not an essential part of our boat, but still, I'm glad it's working.

-# The burden of electronics

-Nowadays, sailboats come with more and more electronics, created to free sailors of the burden of effort and time.
-In truth, these modern conveniences don't save us anything, and they take more than they give.
-Proprietary hardware and miniaturized systems prevents people from attempting repairs themselves, it turns users into consumers, effectively binding them to services on land.
-Throughout our travels, we've met many sailors stuck in port for weeks and weeks, waiting for replacement parts from companies overseas.

-Systems that use few, standard moving parts are reliable, easy to inspect and repair.
-Choosing standard hardware ensures that users will find a particular part to satisfy a particular need wherever they might be located.
-When replacements parts are available, it is easy for users to make their own repairs.

-Making so-called inconvenient choices, like baking your own bread, or splicing a rope yourself, exposes us to a risk of frustration and failure, but there is much to gain from doing these things.
-"These are the noninstrumental activities that help to define us.
-They reward us with character because they involve an encounter with meaningful resistance."
-(Tim Wu, 2018)

-There is an allure to high-tech systems, as they are easy to use, but the taste for convenience begets more convenience.
-The more toys you own, the more chance they will break or get in the way.
-Off-loading tasks isn’t wicked, but when you can't get drinking water because the water pressure isn't working, it is easy to see the problem with such systems.

-Our boat has no refrigeration, hot water, water pressure, windlass or autopilot, which minimizes opportunities for breakages, costs less, while preventing a significant drain on Pino's batteries.

-* * *

 ##### 0500
 The wind is strong and steady, still on the same northeast course.
 In 1 hour, we'll reach the 3,704 km (2000 nm) milestone we set on Navionics.
 Then, it's 833 km (450 nm) to the Turn Off.
 We call the Turn Off the place where we can turn and aim straight for the entrance to the Juan de Fuca Strait—looking forward to that!
 I think we even have a small milestone before that, celebrating the fact that we can see our position along with Vancouver Island on the same chart.
 Little milestones keep us happy, they keep us busy.